ros2/ros2_documentation/source/Contributing/Migration-Guide.rst

 Licensing
 ---------

-In ROS 2 our recommended license is the `Apache 2.0 License <https://www.apache.org/licenses/LICENSE-2.0>`__ In ROS 1 our recommended license was the `3-Clause BSD License <https://opensource.org/licenses/BSD-3-Clause>`__
+In ROS 2 our recommended license is the `Apache 2.0 License <https://www.apache.org/licenses/LICENSE-2.0>`__.
+In ROS 1 our recommended license was the `3-Clause BSD License <https://opensource.org/licenses/BSD-3-Clause>`__.

 For any new project we recommend using the Apache 2.0 License, whether ROS 1 or ROS 2.

-However when migrating code from ROS 1 to ROS 2 we cannot simply change the license, the existing license must be preserved for any preexisting contributions.
+However, when migrating code from ROS 1 to ROS 2 we cannot simply change the license.
+The existing license must be preserved for any preexisting contributions.

-To that end if a package is being migrated we recommend keeping the existing license and continuing to contributing to that package under the existing OSI license, which we expect to be the BSD license for core elements.
+To that end if a package is being migrated we recommend keeping the existing license and continuing to contribute to that package under the existing OSI license, which we expect to be the BSD license for core elements.

 This will keep things clear and easy to understand.